18 March 1963: The 1st Nordwestdeutscher Filmverleih

 The Ufa camera negative, as it stood in 1936, was a Frankenstein’s monster of patchwork upon patchwork.

-My best guess is that Nordwestdeutscher ran off another copy negative.
+My best guess is that Nordwestdeutscher ran off a dupe negative.

 So there would have been a generational loss,